213withani/react/ThinkingInReact.md

 Components that appear within another component in the mock should appear as a child in the hierarchy

-const category = this.props.category; // My input is category
+ProductCategoryRow : const category = this.props.category; // My input is a category name.

+ProductRow: const product = this.props.product; // My input is a product obj.

+ProductTable: display each {category, price, stocked, name}